HIL 2024-25: Hyderabad Toofans trounce Vedanta Kalinga Lancers 5-1, climb to second spot - www.lokmattimes.com

 HIL 2024-25: Hyderabad Toofans trounce Vedanta Kalinga Lancers 5-1, climb to second spot

-Rourkela, Jan 12 Hyderabad Toofans enjoyed a commanding win over the Vedanta Kalinga Lancers as they stormed to ...
+Rourkela (Odisha) [India], January 12 : The Hyderabad Toofans enjoyed a commanding win over the Vedanta Kalinga Lancers as ...

-Rourkela, Jan 12 Hyderabad Toofans enjoyed a commanding win over the Vedanta Kalinga Lancers as they stormed to a 5-1 triumph (Gonzalo Peillat 6’ & 30’, Maico Casella 21’, Tim Brand 47’ and Arshdeep Singh 54’) in the Men’s Hockey India League clash at the Birsa Munda Hockey Stadium in Rourkela on Sunday.
+Rourkela (Odisha) [India], January 12 : The Hyderabad Toofans enjoyed a commanding win over the Vedanta Kalinga Lancers as they stormed to a 5-1 triumph (Gonzalo Peillat 6' & 30', Maico Casella 21', Tim Brand 47' and Arshdeep Singh 54') in the Hero Men's Hockey India League clash at the Birsa Munda Hockey Stadium in Rourkela on Sunday.

 The Kalinga Lancers got off to a dream start as they opened the scoring in the fifth minute.
 The goal came via a textbook display of a penalty corner conversion as the injection came in perfectly for Alexander Hendrickx, who drilled his effort into the goal with a thunderous strike.
 However, their joy was short-lived as the Toofans struck back within a minute.